-In contrast to 2009-2018, the monthly endeavour prawn CPUE's for 2019 were much higher and in the range observed during 1991-2003.
+The monthly endeavour prawn CPUE's for 2019 were much higher the mean of the years 2016-2020 and are in the range observed during the high effort years (1991-2003).
 At the January 2020 TSPMAC meeting industry members noted that there had not been any change in the way the fishery was operating and that endeavour prawn CPUE's were also higher in the adjacent Northern Prawn Fishery (NPF) and East Coast Otter Trawl (ECOT) fisheries during 2019.
 This suggests an increase in the endeavour prawn biomass above the levels observed in the TSPF during 2009-2018.